polakowo/datadocs/docs/big-data/aws.md

     - For applications that have critical instances that should be kept separate from each other.
     - Can be located in different AZ's of one region.
     - Allows to isolate the impact of hardware failure within application.
+    - Allows to have a maximum of 7 running instances per AZ.
 - Partitioned placement group:
     - Same as spread placement group but allows multiple instances (e.g. Hadoop cluster)
     - Divides each group into logical segments called partitions.